gmbrandt/HTOF/README.rst

     ra0, dec0, mu_ra, mu_dec = fitter.fit(ra_vs_epoch, dec_vs_epoch)

 The above would set the central epoch for the right ascension (ra) to 56000 MJD, and declination (dec) to 56200 MJD.
-One could also set the central epochs to years using the 'frac_year' keyword and supplying a year:
+One could also set the central epochs to years using the :code:`frac_year` keyword and supplying a year:

 .. code-block:: python